-Sprays, usually packaged in an aerosol bottle, kill on contact.
+Sprays, usually packaged in an aerosol or trigger-spray bottle, kill on contact.
 Similar to a wasp spray, they allow the user to fire a stream of pesticide at the scorpion from a safe distance.
-Sprays also are effective for up to about 6 weeks at treating indoor areas where scorpions enter and exit a home.
+Sprays are effective for up to about 6 weeks at treating indoor areas where scorpions enter and exit a home.

 Powders come in puff bottles or shakable containers that allow the user to treat larger areas of the property.
 They are effective for creating a barrier on the exterior, infecting scorpions as they cross the barrier and killing them in a matter of hours.
 Powders last longer than sprays; some can last for up to 8 months if left undisturbed.

 Glue traps, which consist of a cardboard tunnel with a sticky surface, offer a pesticide-free way of solving scorpion problems.
-When the scorpion crawls over the sticky surface, the scorpion becomes stuck in the glue, where it dies of dehydration.
+When the scorpion crawls over the sticky surface, it becomes stuck in the glue, where it dies of dehydration.
 Since these traps don’t use pesticides, they are the safest option for homes with children and pets.
 While glue traps remain sticky indefinitely, after the surface has claimed a certain number of victims or gets covered with debris, it loses its effectiveness.

 Indoor vs. Outdoor Use